-Adults play a critical role in protecting children.
-It is our responsibility - as teachers, parents, youth serving professionals, and concerned citizens - to educate ourselves on child abuse so that we respond appropriately if we suspect a child in danger.
+If a child is expressing a fear of going home, has sudden behavioral changes, and/or unexplained injuries, they may be victims of abuse.
+Child abuse comes in many forms, including physical, sexual, commercial sexual exploitation of children and emotional abuse, maltreatment, and neglect.
+It is our responsibility—as teachers, parents, youth serving professionals, and concerned citizens—to educate ourselves on child abuse so that we respond appropriately if we suspect a child is in danger.

 Our 12 Children’s Advocacy Centers came together to compose a curriculum to distribute to our communities on recognizing and responding to child abuse.
 To learn more, contact MACA.